WPPT (AM)

 WPPT (1230 AM) was an American radio station formerly licensed to serve the community of Talladega, Alabama.
-The station, established in 1945, was last owned by Birmingham Christian Radio, Inc. Due to transmitter damage caused by a lightning strike, WNUZ was temporarily off the air from August 2008 through August 2009.
+The station, established in 1945, was last owned by Birmingham Christian Radio, Inc.

 Programming

-WPPT broadcast a Gospel music format to the Anniston, Alabama, area.
+WPPT broadcast a gospel music format to the Anniston, Alabama, area.
 The station aired a mix of local and syndicated programming.

 History

 WHTB era

 This station first signed on in 1945 as WHTB, broadcasting with 250 watts of power at 1230 kHz under the ownership of Voice of Talladega, Inc. That company, 80% owned by the Talladega Publishing Company which published the Talladega Daily Home and the weekly Talladega News, signed on WHTB-FM as a sister station in 1953.

 WNUZ era

 WHTB was sold to Radio Alabama, Inc., on June 1, 1959.
 The new owners had the call letters changed to WNUZ shortly after they acquired the station.
 In 1968, the station upgraded its daytime signal to 1,000 watts.

 After more than 37 years of continuous ownership, Radio Alabama, Inc., reached an agreement in March 1997 to sell this station to Birmingham Christian Radio, Inc. The deal was approved by the FCC on May 13, 1997, and the transaction was consummated on September 10, 1997.